Last updated on July 8th, 2021 at 12:08 pm

 We can safely say that this tiny square hidden in the maze of streets that comprise Bari Old Town took our breaths away and helped Bari find its way to our hearts and stay there for good.
 This formerly neglected open space in the historic centre is now turned into an urban garden of sorts that comes alive with laughter and animated conversation every evening.

 Apart from its inescapable charm, Largo Albicocca is an essential stop in Bari for yet another reason.
 This is the place to taste the city’s most mouthwatering street food.
 By the way, if you thought that street food in Puglia is all about the focaccia and nothing but, you couldn’t be more wrong.

-On the other hand, sgagliozze are slices of polenta which are deep fried and seasoned with salt.
+On the other hand, sgagliozze are slices of polenta that are deep-fried and seasoned with salt.
 Simple though it may sound, this is a very popular snack in Bari.
 Not to mention ridiculously cheap.